mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/dataobjectdecorator.md

 # Introduction

- Extensions (also referred to as decorators) allow for adding additional functionality to a [DataObject](http://api.silverstripe.org/trunk/sapphire/model/DataObject.html) class without subclassing (similiar to //mixins// in Ruby).
-Note that this is **NOT** an implementation of the classic [Decorator Design Pattern](http://devzone.zend.com/article/4-PHP-Patterns-Introduction-continued).
-Rather it allows you to add methods and properties to an existing class, using [PHP5 Magic Methods](http://www.onlamp.com/pub/a/php/2005/06/16/overloading.html).
+ Extensions (also referred to as decorators) allow for adding additional functionality to a `[api:DataObject]`.

 In some cases, it can be easier to completely replace the used class throughout the core with your custom implementation.
 Have a look at [Object](Object)->useCustomClass().